 Year 4 Autumn 2

 Technology Computing Art PE

-No technology unit design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts use sequence, selection, and repetition in programs; work with variables and various forms of input and output use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs E-Safety education - Cyber Cafe Colour pigment - paint, inks, pastels, dyes etc and tools to apply colour - brushes, sponges, straws etc • Build on KS1- • Extend exploring colour mixing to applying colour mixing. • Introduce different types of brushes for specific purposes. • Begin to apply colour using dotting, to imitate an artist. • Pointillism - control over coloured dots, so tone and shading is evident • Watery, sea scenes Suggested Artists: • Seurat Art week- alternate years.
-Invasion Games Develop a range and consistency of their skills in the games played.
+No technology unit Kodu for Beginners A unit to give the students an opportunity to develop basic programming / coding skills E-Safety education - Cyber Cafe Colour pigment - paint, inks, pastels, dyes etc and tools to apply colour - brushes, sponges, straws etc •Build on KS1- •Extend exploring colour mixing to applying colour mixing. •Introduce different types of brushes for specific purposes. •Begin to apply colour using dotting, to imitate an artist. •Pointillism - control over coloured dots, so tone and shading is evident •Watery, sea scenes Suggested Artists: •Seurat Art week- alternate years.
+Invasion Games Hockey Invasion Games Develop a range and consistency of their skills in the games played.
 Play in small invasion games using a variety of formations.
 Understand, use and adapt simple tactics.
 Play to the rules.
 Hockey festival.
 Gym Unit 1 Receiving Body Weight Understand how different parts are capable of transferring and receiving body weight.
 Move into and from a range of skills with control and accuracy.
 Create sequences showing contrasts in shape, speed and level.
 Move and construct their own apparatus and transfer work safely from the floor.
-Rolling Rotate and roll on different body parts.
-Rotate and roll in different directions showing different shapes, sizes and speeds.
+Rotate and roll on different body parts.
+Rotate and roll on different directions showing different shapes, sizes and speeds.
 Create a sequence with a partner on floor and apparatus using a variety of linking movements.
 Observe the work of others and make judgements against given criteria.
 Gymnastic festival.

 Year 4 Autumn 2

 Music RE French PSHCE

 Trumpet The trumpet course is aimed at key stage 2 and contains interactive resources and detailed lesson plans.
 This is delivered by a North Tyneside Peripatetic teacher.
-Great Composers - Baroque period -Tudors, The Civil War and Revolution The Great Composers topic contains classical repertoire from the Medieval Period until the turn of the 21st Century including works by some of the most famous western composers.
-The collection is intended to provide a range of listening examples, some well known and some less so which can be used for assemblies, to create a positive working environment or as part of your curriculum work.
-Albinoni-Adagio in G minor Bach-Brandenburg Concerto No 1 Couperin-Les Tricoteuses (The Knitters) Children will learn a variety of songs taken from 'Charanga' Belief Authority Expressions of Belief Impact of Belief.
+Great Composers - Baroque period - Tudors, The Civil War and Revolution The Great Composers topic contains classical repertoire from the Medieval Period until the turn of the 21st Century including works by some of the most famous western composers.
+The collection is intended to provide a range of listening examples, some well known and some less so which can be used for assemblies, to create a positive working environment or as part of your curriculum work. • Albinoni-Adagio in G minor • Couperin-Les Tricoteuses (The Knitters) Children will learn a variety of songs taken from 'Charanga' Belief Authority Expressions of Belief Impact of Belief.
+Impact of Belief.
 Note: Whole school approach to Christmas/Easter How and why is Christmas celebrated by Christians?
 How and why is Easter celebrated by Christians?
 Why do Christians call Jesus the light of the world?
 Belief: Developing understanding of the nature of God and key Christian beliefs: Creation, Incarnation, Salvation.
-Jesus as the Son of God the significance of the incarnation, ministry, death and resurrection, showing the special nature of Jesus and what this means for Christians today.
-Authority: The ministry of Jesus and Christian beliefs about Jesus: Jesus as teacher including selected parables Unit 4 - Les Animaux & Nativity Unit Masculine and feminine adjectives Adjectives: colour, size and quality Writing a description of pets Reading and writing an animal colour poem Compare Christmas celebrations in the UK and France Naming, reading and writing vocabulary associated with the Nativity e.g. Noël, La Nativité, Jésus, Marie, Joseph un ange, les bergers, les rois, le bébé, un cadeau, une étoile, etc. Celebrating Difference Judging by appearances Understanding influences Understanding bullying Problem-solving Special me Celebrating difference: how we look Anti-bullying week
+Jesus as the Son of God - the significance of the incarnation, ministry, death and resurrection, showing the special nature of Jesus and what this means for Christians today.
+Authority: The ministry of Jesus and Christian beliefs about Jesus: Jesus as teacher - including selected parables Jesus as miracle worker - healing miracles, nature miracles Unit 4 - Les Animaux Revision of plural nouns.
+Masculine and feminine adjectives Adjectives: colour, size and quality.
+Writing a description of pets Celebrating Difference Understanding influences Understanding bullying Problem-solving Special me Celebrating difference: how we look